Estimating Wheat Supply and Use

 - Seed Use estimates for each class of wheat are provided by NASS four to six times per year.

-- Export estimates for each class of wheat are made by ERS and then vetted by the wheat ICEC.
+- Export estimates for each class of wheat are made by USDA Foreign Agricultural Service (USDA-FAS) and then vetted by the wheat ICEC.

 - Ending Stocks estimates, both on- and off-farm, for total wheat (all five classes of wheat) and for durum wheat are provided by NASS.
 Durum stocks are subtracted from all wheat stocks to get a subtotal that the wheat ICEC can allocate across the remaining four classes of wheat.
 The endings stocks for one period are the carryin stocks for the following period.

 Feed and Residual Use is calculated to ensure that ending stocks are consistent with total supply and known uses of wheat for export, seed, and food.
 The estimate includes both feed use and a residual that accounts for errors made in estimating the other variables.